 The basic fuchsin staining technique can be used for histological and morphological analysis of a variety of human tissues, surgical specimens, and plant tissues.
-Also, the staining method is the most promising staining technique used for the examination of acid-fast bacteria, gram-positive and gram-negative bacteria, hepatitis B surface antigen (HBsAg), and sections of pancreas, kidney, liver, and small intestine.
-Following are some of the research applications of basic fuchsin staining method.
+Also, the staining method is the most promising staining technique used for the examination of acid-fast bacteria, gram-positive and gram-negative bacteria, hepatitis B surface antigen (HBsAg), and sections of the pancreas, kidney, liver, and small intestine.
+Following are some of the research applications of the basic fuchsin staining method.

 Camp and Liming utilized the basic fuchsin dye to trace the vascular bundles of herbaceous plants and the water-conducting system of woody plants.
 In the experiment, a stock solution of 2.5% basic fuchsin in 95% alcohol was used.
 The tissue specimens were observed under the microscope for histological and morphological examination.
 The basic fuchsin dye enabled the researchers to analyze plant anatomy by increasing the contrast in the sample slides.

 In the study, the basic fuchsin dye was used to visualize lignin in the basal internodes of three Brachypodium distachyon ecotypes displaying different flowering times and analyze them using the fluorescent imaging technology.
 With the help of the basic fuchsin staining, the subcellular patterns of lignin in vascular and interfascicular fiber cell walls were visualized.
 The basic fuchsin dye did not quantify the lignin content in the subcellular compartments but provided the researchers with a new comparative tool for lignin imaging.
-These research also indicated that the Basic Fuchsin fluorescence is directly proportional to the amount of lignin between samples, stains hydroxycinnamates, and may be inconsiderate to lignin composition.
+This research also indicated that the Basic Fuchsin fluorescence is directly proportional to the amount of lignin between samples, stains hydroxycinnamates, and maybe inconsiderate to lignin composition.

 Scheres and Merkx (1976) used the basic fuchsin stain to perform human metaphase chromosome banding.
-The cationic triphenylmethane dye specified the G-banding pattern’s main characteristics: the secondary constriction regions of chromosomes No. 1 and 16, the heterochromatic area of chromosome No. 9, and a number of chromosomal regions with bright Q fluorescence, the polymorphic regions of the chromosomes No. 3, 4, and Y clearly.
-The research indicated that the basic fuchsin staining technique is suitable for telomeres, family and linkages study.
+The cationic triphenylmethane dye specified the G-banding pattern’s main characteristics: the secondary constriction regions of chromosomes No. 1 and 16, the heterochromatic area of chromosome No. 9, and a number of chromosomal regions with bright Q fluorescence, the polymorphic regions of chromosomes No. 3, 4, and Y clearly.
+The research indicated that the basic fuchsin staining technique is suitable for telomeres, family, and linkages study.